crownstone/website/business/37-infrastructure.md

 The Crownstone infrastructure can be used in smart offices for sustainability and communication.

-Sustainability, who does not dislike the fact that all our offices light up like christmas trees during the entire night!
+Sustainability, who does not dislike the fact that all our offices light up like Christmas trees during the entire night!
 That's such a waste!

 * switch off office equipment (multi-functionals, coffee machines, televisions, electronic equipment) when nobody is around
 * switch off lights when nobody is around (and not when someone is still working!!)